Clients often ask us about their life insurance policies and their value to their estate plans.

 - Borrow the funds to pay the future premiums in a "premium finance" transaction?

-Sometimes, there is enough cash value inside the policy to pay for the internal cost of keeping the policy, and you can reduce your annual outlay and let the cash value pay the annual costs of insurance.
+Sometimes, there is enough cash value inside the policy to pay for the internal cost of keeping the policy, and you can reduce your annual outlay and let the cash value pay the annual insurance costs.

 - Are the beneficiaries of your respective life insurance policies current for future asset preservation for your heirs?
 Ex. are the proceeds payable to your estate, your revocable trust, an ILIT, or outright to your children, grandchildren, or other heirs?